openhab/openhab-addons/bundles/org.openhab.automation.groovyscripting/README.md

 ## Code reuse

-One can place *.groovy files with groovy classes under `automation/groovy` configuration directory.
+One can place *.groovy files with Groovy classes under `automation/groovy` configuration directory.
 Those classes can be imported in JSR-223 scripts or UI rules action with usual Groovy `import` statement.

 To apply shared code changes, one has to restart `openHAB Core :: Bundles :: Automation` or an OpenHAB instance altogether.